Connect with us

 Updated on

-An apartment with beautiful balcony.
+An apartment with a beautiful balcony.
 PHOTO | FILE

 Kenyan apartment owners will receive title deeds for their units starting in January 2024, three years after the Sectional Properties Act 2020 passed.

-This follows the signing of a deal between the State, the Law Society of Kenya, and Kenya Bankers Association to unlock the stalled implementation of the Act.
+This follows the signing of a deal between the State, the Law Society of Kenya, and the Kenya Bankers Association to unlock the stalled implementation of the Act.

 However, the signing of the agreement is expected to resolve the issues, with every compliant homeowner expected to obtain an apartment title deed for their property in the next six months.